Blubberblub/KuzuDB-DotNetInterface/README.md

 This project uses SWIG (www.swig.org) to automatically generate C# wrapper code to operate over the Kuzu database .lib file.

+# Folders structure
+- KuzuDB-Net
+    - Contains a C# project to create the DLL
+    - Contains a VB.Net project to test the DLL

+- KuzuFiles
+    - Kuzu files (.h, .dll, .lib, etc.) should be added here
+    - the generated_classes subfolder will hold the generated C# classes

+- SWIG-Input File
+    - Contains the .i (input file) used in the SWIG command to generate the C# wrapper files

+- wrapperlib
+    - Contains the files to build kuzunet.dll

 # Tested on
 - Windows 11
-- Visual Studio Community 22 with "Desktop Development with C++" package
+- Visual Studio Community 22 with "Desktop Development with C++" package and .NET Framework 4.8
 - Kuzu v.0.3.2
 - SWIG version 4.2.1
 - cmake 3.29.2
 - ninja 1.12.0

-# How this works
+# How to make this work

 1. Get newest version of Kuzu C/C++ libs (see last tested versions above)
 - Download the c/c++ windows lib from https://github.com/kuzudb/kuzu/releases/